 The final rule provides somewhat more regulatory relief for shipments by private carriers, although the relief remains limited.
 As an initial matter, these shipments are eligible for handling in the same manner as shipments by non-private carriers, as discussed above (i.e., in accordance with the requirements for limited quantities, except the reduced training requirements).
 However, these shipments are also eligible for the following additional regulatory relief:

-- Aerosol Cans and Gas Cylinders.
-Private carriers may ship aerosol cans and certain other limited quantity gas cylinders under the reverse logistics provisions if the pressure inside is unknown (e.g., even if the pressure is so low that the cans/cylinders no longer qualify as hazardous materials).
-As noted above, however, the rule is somewhat ambiguous on whether this relief might also be available to non-private carriers.
+- Aerosol cans and gas cylinders: private carriers may ship aerosol cans and certain other limited quantity gas cylinders under the reverse logistics provisions if the pressure inside is unknown (e.g., even if the pressure is so low that the cans/cylinders no longer qualify as hazardous materials), but the rule is somewhat ambiguous on whether this relief might also be available to non-private carriers; and